AyoyAB/Ayoy-Maven-License-Verifier-Plugin/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/se.ayoy.maven-plugins/ayoy-license-verifier-maven-plugin/badge.svg)](https://maven-badges.herokuapp.com/maven-central/se.ayoy.maven-plugins/ayoy-license-verifier-maven-plugin)

-When developing commercial software with OSS dependencies its very important to verify that you only use dependencies with acceptable licenses.
+When developing commercial software with OSS dependencies its very important to verify that you only use dependencies and transitive dependencies with acceptable licenses.

 This plugin will verify the licenses of the current